ninjacodex-eng/Learning-C/Notes.md

 if else if
 ```

-Stops at the first true condition and is usually more efficient.
+Stops at the first true condition and is usually more efficient.....

 ### Grade Program